jamiejbrown1/c19stats/api/README.md

 #### Stats

-Returns a list of countries which can be used to query for statistics
+Returns an alphabetized list of countries which can be used to query for statistics
 * **URL**

     `/countries`